History and Aims

 The establishment of the Federation follows over a decade of dialogue between individuals and countries about the possible formation of an Asian regional organisation.

-The most recent catalyst was a meeting held in Rome in September 2010 during the FEA Aerosol Congress with attendance by Australia, China, India, Japan and Thailand.
+The catalyst was a meeting held in Rome in September 2010 during the FEA Aerosol Congress with attendance by Australia, China, India, Japan and Thailand.
 This meeting canvassed the idea of a “federation” of the represented associations and following further progress at a meeting during the 2011 Australasian Aerosol Industry Awards, the parties met again during the 'Aerotech’ event in Zhongshan, China in October 2011.

 The Zhongshan meeting worked on and agreed the Rules and Constitution of a new body and unanimously agreed to the establishment of the “Asian Aerosol Federation (AAF)”.

 Australia was elected as the inaugural President with Japan as the Vice President.
 A formal announcement, signed by all parties was agreed and subsequently released.

 The first official AAF meeting occurred in Tokyo on 29 June 2012.